Roasted Cauliflower with Harissa Chickpeas

 Cauliflower and it’s cousin Romanesco gets all crisp and toasty when roasted in the oven, on its crumpled edges, while chickpeas turn into irresistible nutty-tasting nuggets.

-They’re two somewhat neutral-tasting, down-to-earth vegetables that really benefit from bold seasonings that bring out their best features.
+They’re two somewhat neutral-tasting, down-to-earth vegetables that really shine when combined with bold seasonings that bring out their best features.

-Surprisingly, I discovered that not everyone agrees that roasting cauliflower is a great technique.
+Surprisingly, not everyone agrees that roasting cauliflower is a great technique.

 - Steamed.